Two metaphors for professors and course delivery

 However, it is possible that things will be changing at North American universities as well.
 Distance and online learning is already growing at a very high pace, not just at traditional open universities, but at all institutions of learning.
 Because of the technical requirements, and the mode of delivery, these courses often end up being produced much more collaboratively.

 This might have an impact on regular courses as well.
 James Bess (2000) has proposed that college teaching is so complex that its various roles cannot be expected to be filled by only one person.
-There are many different cognitive roles involved with developing and delivering a course, and Bess identified seven: content research, instructional design, instructional delivery, discussion leading, content/activity integration, assessment, and mentoring.
-Collaborative teams might be able to provide more comprehensive service to students than individual teachers.
-It would also mitigate the current “intellectual and physical isolation of the faculty member as teacher”, and the resulting “paucity of opportunities for significant reward” which Bess believes plagues the North American system (p.
-2).
-In light of this perspective, perhaps North America could learn something from the Chinese Top Level Courses Project.
+There are many different cognitive roles involved with developing and delivering a course, the authors identified seven -content research, instructional design, instructional delivery, discussion leading, content/activity integration, assessment, and mentoring – and collaborating teams might be able to provide more comprehensive service to students than individual teachers.
+It would also mitigate the current “intellectual and physical isolation of the faculty member as teacher”, and the resulting “paucity of opportunities for significant reward” which Bess believes plagues the North American system.
+Perhaps North America could learn something from the Chinese Top Level Courses Project?